-I am a visiting faculty of Marketing at the Krannert School of Management, Purdue University.
+I am an assistant professor of Marketing at the Faculty of Business Administration, University of New Brunswick.
+Prior to joining the University of New Brunswick, I was a visiting faculty member at Purdue University.
 I received my PhD in marketing from Purdue.
 Before starting my academic career, I worked at MiTAC Information Technology Corp as an International Sales Representative.

-I teach International Marketing and Marketing Models PhD Seminar at Purdue.
-I have received distinguished teacher and outstanding teaching awards as well as a culture fest global classroom contest award.
-My teaching interests also include social media marketing, principles of marketing, marketing management, and marketing research.
+I teach Global Marketing, International Marketing Management, and Social Media Marketing in the BBA and MBA programs at University of New Brunswick.
+I also have experience teaching Marketing Models.
+I have received distinguished teacher and outstanding teaching awards as well as a Culture Fest Global Classroom contest award.
+My teaching interests also include principles of marketing, marketing management, and marketing research.